MoatLab/FEMU/README.md

   please remove "-nographics" command option from the running script before running FEMU.

-  Option 2: Use our VM image, please download it from our [site](https://goo.gl/forms/NptPVEOy9EnwN70Y2) and save it as `$HOME/images/u14s.qcow2`

  4. Login to FEMU VM

   - If you correctly setup the aforementioned configurations, you should be able to see **text-based** VM login in the same terminal where you issue the running scripts.
   - Or, more conviniently, FEMU running script has mapped host port `8080` to guest VM port `22`, thus, after you install and run `openssh-server` inside the VM, you can also ssh into the VM via below command line.
 (Please run it from your host machine)

   ```
   $ ssh -p8080 $user@localhost